 - 1. In the Profile object, in the Overview > Permissions section, select Customized. - 2.
-Configure permissions in these pages of the Profile object: - Gateways Configure the Provisioning and the Scripts permissions. - Access Control Configure Access Control Policy permissions (see "Configuring Permissions for Access Control and Threat Prevention" on page 98). - Threat Prevention Configure Threat Prevention Policy permissions (see "Configuring Permissions for Access Control and Threat Prevention" on page 98). - Others Configure permissions for Common Objects, user databases, HTTPS Inspection features, and Client Certificates. - Monitoring and Logging Configure permissions to generate and see logs and to use monitoring features (see "Configuring Permissions for Monitoring, Logging, Events, and Reports" on page 99). - Events and Reports Configure permissions for SmartEvent features (see "Configuring Permissions for Monitoring, Logging, Events, and Reports" on page 99). - 3.
+Configure permissions in these pages of the Profile object: - Gateways -Configure the Provisioning and the Scripts permissions. - Access Control Configure Access Control Policy permissions (see "Configuring Permissions for Access Control and Threat Prevention" on page 120). - Threat Prevention Configure Threat Prevention Policy permissions (see "Configuring Permissions for Access Control and Threat Prevention" on page 120). - Others Configure permissions for Common Objects, user databases, HTTPS Inspection features, and Client Certificates. - Monitoring and Logging Configure permissions to generate and see logs and to use monitoring features (see "Configuring Permissions for Monitoring, Logging, Events, and Reports" on page 121). - Events and Reports Configure permissions for SmartEvent features (see "Configuring Permissions for Monitoring, Logging, Events, and Reports" on page 121). - 3.
 In the Management section, configure this profile with permissions to:

-- Manage Administrators Manage other administrator accounts. - Manage Sessions -Lets the administrator configure the session management settings (single or multiple sessions) - High Availability Operations -Configure and work with High Availability. - Management API Login Permission to log in to the Security Management Server and run API commands using these tools: - mgmt_cli (Linux and Windows binaries) - Gaia CLI (clish) - Web Services (REST)
+- Manage Administrators Manage other administrator accounts. - Manage Sessions Lets you disconnect, discard, publish, or take over other administrator sessions. - High Availability Operations Configure and work with High Availability. - Management API Login Permission to log in to the Security Management Server and run API commands using these tools: - mgmt cli (Linux and Windows binaries) - Gaia CLI (clish) - Web Services (REST)

-Useful if you want to prevent administrators from running automatic scripts on the Management Servers.
+Useful if you want to prevent administrators from running automatic scripts on the Management Server.

-- Note This permission is not required to run commands from within the API terminal in SmartConsole. - Cloud Management Extension (CME) API The permission for using CME API. - Publish sessions without an approval If not selected, any change made to a session requires an approval. - Approve/reject other sessions If selected, the administrator has permission to approve changes made by other administrators. - Manage integration with Cloud Services If selected, the administrator has permission to connect to the Infinity Portal through the Cloud Services view in SmartConsole. - 4.
-Click OK. - Important In a Permission Profile, if you select the permission VSX Provisioning (in the Gateways tab), you must also select Publish sessions without an approval (in the Management tab), because the Management Server must save changes in VSX objects immediately.
+- Note This permission is not required to run commands from within the API terminal in SmartConsole. - Cloud Management Extension (CME) API Permission to read or edit the Cloud Management Extension (CME) configuration. - Publish sessions without an approval permission to publish without an approval. - Approve / reject other sessions permission to approve or reject other sessions. - Manage integration with Infinity Services Permission to connect to the Infinity Portal through the Infinity Services view in SmartConsole. - 4.
+Click OK.

+Important - In a Permission Profile, if you select the permission VSX Provisioning (in the Gateways tab), you must also select Publish sessions without an approval (in the Management tab), because the Management Server must save changes in VSX objects immediately.